GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 Implications for Tools (IDEs, Linters, etc)
 +++++++++++++++++++++++++++++++++++++++++++

-It has been remarked that it would be beneficial to use Python tools like linters, checkers, syntax highlighting etc. for `.gtpy` files.
+It has been remarked that it would be beneficial to use Python tools like linters, checkers, syntax highlighting etc. for `GTScript` files.
-Most of these tools should be fairly simple to configure for this.
-Note though, that `GTScript` keywords will appear as undefined python symbols to those tools.
-Some tools like `pylint` allow configuration for symbols that should be ignored or libraries that should be considered imported by default.
+This should work by default using the recommended `.gt.py` file extension.
+However it is natural that python tools will flag some code which is perfectly valid `GTScript` code as faulty python code.
+Most tools should expose configuration options to ignore or correctly consider such cases.
 These configuration options are very different from tool to tool and are documented for each tool separately.
 This GDP does not propose packaging any such configuration or even extensions for tools with `gt4py`.

-Note that the following is a simple way to get most of the desired behaviour from most tools:
+Note that the following is a simple way to get most of the desired behaviour from any tools which have trouble with the `.gt.py` double extension (The author is not aware of any):

 .. code-block:: bash

    $ tree .
    pwd
    ├── mystencils.py
-   └── mygts.gtpy
+   └── mygts.gt.py

-.. code-block: mygts.gtpy: python
+.. code-block: mygts.gt.py: python

    ## using-dsl: gtscript